ibm-cloud-docs/solution-tutorials/vpc-globally-available.md

 **REPEAT** the steps 1-6 to install and configure the webserver on the VSIs in subnets of all the zones and don't forget to update the html with respective zone information.

-## Using load balancers to distribute traffic
+## Distribute traffic between zones with load balancers

 In this section, you will create two load balancers.
 One in each region to distribute traffic among multiple server instances under respective subnets within different zones.

+### Configure load balancers

 1. Navigate to **Load balancers** and click **New load balancer**.
 2. Give **vpc-lb-dallas** as the unique name and Select **vpc-dallas** as your Virtual private cloud followed by the resource group the VPC was created and  **Dallas** as the region.